cefnoram/siger/sop-10.rst

 * Actions taken and the results.

 * Any communication with the customer.
-When email a customer, it’s best to email directly from the WO.
+When email a customer, it is best to email directly from the WO.
 To facility the email thread, be sure to include your email address as a CC.

 * Any internal communication. **Be sure to check the Private box so that this information is not made available to the customer**.